shirodkar/service-one/README.md

 `GET /handle/{value}`

-The input value is forwarded to another endpoint that is specified using the environment variable `other-service.base-url`
+The input value is forwarded to another `GET /handle/{value}` endpoint whose base URL is specified using the environment variable `other-service.base-url`